Parish: Orleans

 Police Department: New Orleans Police Department

-The American Civil Liberties Union of Louisiana, alongside Venable LLP, is now representing Mr. Michael Celestine—a Black man who was chased, seized, and arrested after an officer noted an alleged “bulge” in his clothing.
-Mr. Celestine spent more than a year incarcerated during the deadly COVID-19 pandemic before his criminal charges, including resisting an officer, were dismissed.
+The American Civil Liberties Union of Louisiana, alongside Venable LLP, represented Mr. Michael Celestine—a Black man who was chased, seized, and arrested after an officer noted an alleged “bulge” in his clothing.
+As a result of the incident, Mr. Celestine spent more than a year incarcerated during the deadly COVID-19 pandemic before his criminal charges, including resisting an officer, were ultimately dismissed.

 As is customary in Louisiana federal courts—though extremely prejudicial to the plaintiff and lacking in legal mandate—Mr. Celestine’s civil case was stayed pending his criminal prosecution.
 Those proceedings took place over twelve months, thus further delaying justice for Mr. Celestine.
 Nevertheless, in January 2021, all charges against Mr. Celestine stemming from this brutal encounter with police were dropped by the district attorney’s office.
 He was then released from jail after a ruthless and inhumane year of incarceration during the height of the Covid pandemic.
 Inherently prejudicial over-policing and surveillance led to these events that have forever affected Mr. Celestine; yet, it is obvious that proactive, real-time surveillance of residential areas paints all residents as potential threats and sets the stage for racial profiling and unconstitutional stops, searches, and uses of force.